-1] Autobiographical essay reflecting on Religious/Spiritual, Cultural and Media Shaping [10%] Date Due [Tentative]: 5/23
+1] Autobiographical essay reflecting on Religious/Spiritual, Cultural and Media Shaping [10%] Due Date posted on Camino

 2] Review film/TV show with an implicit religious/spiritual dimension.
-[10%] Date Due [Tentative]: 5/23
+[10%] Due Date posted on Camino

 3] Group Project: students in groups select an issue, problem or question in contemporary society that is at the intersection of media and religion.
 Employing the "Observe," "Judge," "Act" approach to their chosen topic, students prepare and give a presentation and discussion to the class.
-[25%] Date Due: 5/25 & 6/1 in class presentation
+[25%] Date Due: 6/5 & 6/7 in class group presentation